- Published: Friday, 20 June 2014 15:34

 The MXIF is open during normal University working hours (08:30 and 17:30 Monday to Friday).
 Time on the MXIF equipment is awarded on a 24-hour basis.
 For fully trained and competent operatives working with low-hazard samples and procedures it is possible to gain permission to work for periods outside of normal working hours.
 Facility staff will normally grant such permission on a per-occasion basis, and access should be discussed prior to the start of the experiment.

 "We acknowledge the Engineering and Physical Science Research Council (EPSRC) for funding the Henry Moseley X-ray Imaging Facility which has been made available through the Royce Institute for Advanced Materials through grants (EP/F007906/1, EP/F001452/1,EP/I02249X, EP/M010619/1, EP/F028431/1, EP/M022498/1 and EP/R00661X/1)."

 This is to allow for correct attribution of Facility usage in REF and associated assessment exercises.
 The staff member supporting the research, assisting with planning, implementation and analysis will make a significant contribution to the work they are supporting, and as such, research undertaken within the MXIF is collaborative.
 If any user feels that offering MXIF co-authorship is not justified they should raise the issue directly with a Facility Director at the application stage.

 When data are included in higher degree theses, full acknowledgement is required in the thesis, and we ask that the MXIF are notified when the thesis has been submitted for examination and the degree conferred.
 Publications arising from MXIF generated data presented in an thesis are subject the usual expectation of MXIF co-authorship.

-Training on the radiation Local Rules and the safe operation of the equipment will be provided to all new users on the morning of the experimental session.
+Training on the Radiation Safety Local Rules and the safe operation of the equipment will be provided to all new users on the morning of the experimental session.